randym/axlsx/README.md

   - Added acts_as_xlsx mixin for rails3 See Examples
   - Added row.style assignation for updating the cell style for an entire row
   - Added col_style method to worksheet upate a the style for a column of cells
+  - Added cols for an easy reference to columns in a worksheet.

 - **October.26.11**: 1.0.9 release
   - Updated to support ruby 1.9.3